gpustack/gguf-parser-go/README.md

     + `VRAM *` indicates the local GPU memory usage.
     + `RPC * (V)RAM` indicates the remote memory usage.
 The kind of memory is determined by which backend the RPC server uses, check the running logs for more details.
-    + `UMA` indicates the memory usage of Apple macOS only. `NONUMA` adapts to other cases, including none GPU devices.
+    + `UMA` indicates the memory usage of Apple macOS only. `NONUMA` adapts to other cases, including non-GPU devices.
     + `LAYERS`(`I`/`T`/`O`) indicates the count for input layers, transformer layers, and output layers.
 Input layers are not offloaded at present.